At the Service of Building Up the Church – Our Ministry Tracks

 The purpose of this three-part series of workshops is to help those working in diocesan pro-life or family life offices, parish coordinators, and employees or volunteers serving pro-life apostolates such as crisis pregnancy centers, legal advocacy groups, health care workers, and post-abortion healing ministries.
 The demanding skill set needed for effective pro-life ministry includes fields as diverse as health care, politics, formal theology, bioethics, counseling, sociology, catechetics, law, life sciences, and policy history.
 This track address all these and more, delving into related aspects of fostering a culture of life, such as the nature of human liberty in Catholic social teaching, feminine and masculine genius, evolution, environmental stewardship, service to the poor, outreach to those addicted, depressed, or discarded by society, and the critical importance of prayer and spiritual combat to oppose the pervasive culture of death.

 This track is intended for any individual, clergy or lay, active in ministry or not, who desires to develop the ability to proclaim the Gospel to others.
-Workshops in this two-part series address the critical content of the basic Gospel message, the historical ways in which it has been unfolded, the nature of conversion and faith development, the natural and necessary connection between evangelization and a deeper exploration of the faith, best practices in the field in a wide range of circumstances, skills development, the place of apologetics, specific avenues to evangelize families, and the need to be well-formed in the pastoral and spiritual aspects of outreach.
-A special feature of this track is a far-reaching series of interviews with many Catholics doing creative and effective evangelization work in a myriad of contexts.
+Workshops in this three-part series address the critical content of the basic Gospel message, effective ways to unfolded its saving content, the nature of conversion and faith development, the natural and necessary connection between evangelization and a deeper exploration of the faith, best practices in the field in a wide range of circumstances, skills development, the place of apologetics, avenues to evangelize families and specific age groups, and the need to be well-formed in the pastoral and spiritual aspects of outreach.

 Priestly Renewal (PR) Track